-But you keep asking your brain to keep going all day long for days, for weeks, for months at a time, without breathing.
+But you’re asking your brain to keep going all day long for days, for weeks, for months at a time, without breathing.
 This is where you’re going to develop mental illness, because a healthy brain needs to breathe.

-And in America right now, 20% of the population has at least one of those 200 mental illnesses.
-If you’re not willing to let your brain breathe, you are at risk for developing one.
-No bushes to beat around, no numbers to fudge, no way around it.
-Your brain breathes, or you become part of the 20%.
+And in America right now, 20% of the population is diagnosed with at least one of those 200 mental illnesses.
+If you’re not letting your brain breathe, you are at risk for developing one, for making it 21%.

-If you take a day off to take your kids to the doctor, just stay home with them and make sure they’re okay, and leave your laptop at the office, skip the work emails on your phone, and just take care of your kids, that’s a little bit of space.
+If you took a day off to take your kids to the doctor, just stay home with them and make sure they’re okay, and not take your laptop with you, not read any emails from work on your phone, just take care of your kids, that’s a little bit of space.

 Since you’re in the kitchen making dinner anyway, make breakfast and lunch for the next day while you’re in there.
 That’s not only a little bit of space, it’s also a little bit more sleep.

-Get bored to appreciate the things that are happening more.
-Get bored to be more creative.
+Get bored so you can appreciate the things that are happening more. get bored so you can be more creative.
 Get bored to maintain your mental health.

-And since I know my blog posts are entertaining and thought-provoking, go away and get bored.
+And since I know my blog posts are stimulating, go away and get bored.